FAQs

 Research agencies and consultancies that need a senior cultural brain on a specific brief.
 This usually entails semiotics, cultural landscape work, innovation workshops, or longer-term foresight initiatives.

-Brand and strategy teams at mid-to-large companies who have good researchers but need someone who can zoom out, connect dots across categories, and translate the cultural context into something actionable.
+Brand Planning, Innovation, and Foresight teams at mid-to-large companies who have good researchers but need someone who can help zoom out, connect dots across categories, and translate the cultural context into something actionable.

-Early-stage founders and growth-stage companies building their insights and strategy capability from scratch, who need a thought partner for the twists and turns ahead
+Early-stage founders and growth-stage start-ups building their insights and strategy capability from scratch.
+For more on that, ask me about LedeWire.com and Clearcite.ai

 What does an engagement typically look like?